 Today you are going to take a test in science.
 I will now give each of you a test booklet face up on your desk.
+Write your name and school on the cover.
 Do not open the booklet until I tell you to do so.